 2402 Mount Vernon Avenue

 Alexandria, VA 22301

-Please check the Calendar for the Dharma Talk topic for each Sunday, schedule changes, and to RSVP for special scheduled events such as retreats, potlucks, and movie nights.
+Check the Calendar for Dharma talk topics, schedule changes, and special events such as retreats, potlucks, and Sangha outings.

 An ordained person is available to perform weddings, funerals, and more.
 LGBTQ welcoming and affirming.
 Please contact us for information.